monsoonmaelstrom/book2/book2.md

 “Never said it wasn’t,” he tosses back over his shoulder.

-I look for Lisette, and find her still fiddling with the knot, but she’s actually close now, and I can’t help but sigh.
+I look for Lisette, and find her fiddling with the knot, but she’s actually close now, and I can’t help but sigh.
 I really hope I’m wrong, and I’m pretty sure I’m not.

 ### 12 - It’s Called Freefall ^^2200 words^^